-In comparison mode (see Chapter 6) the dialog is extended by a label and a combo box that allows to apply the chosen aggregation to the other trace file shown in the View.
+In comparison mode (see Chapter 6, Comparison of two Trace Files) the dialog is extended by a label and a combo box that allows to apply the chosen aggregation to the other trace file shown in the View.
 Basically using the option "If match found." will try to find a process group of the same name in the other file and choose it.